 The square is designed to be flexible in that it has large areas of open space with level paving as well as other areas for smaller groups and individuals to gather.
 In addition to the retail spaces, the applicant proposes a full service bike station/pet wash open to the public at the northeast corner of the square.
 The proposed fixed bench seating will be round platforms constructed of wood in molded forms for a variety of seating positions while the paving will be high quality concrete pavers with accent pavers establishing potential zones for various activities.
+At the August 3, 2017 hearing, the Commission added a condition of approval that the round benches must be made of Ipé to ensure their quality and that the middle bench in the middle of the square to be eliminated to ensure greater flexibility of the space.
 While the wood benches recall the "Slabtown" history of the neighborhood in an abstracted way, the applicant also proposes to recreate a mural that exists within the existing building and install it on the north wall of the breezeway; this mural specifically relates to the recent past of the neighborhood by reflecting the trucking history of the Con-way Master Plan area.
 Sculptural trees are proposed within planters integrated into the wood bench rounds; these trees will provide some shade to the square while leaving plenty of open area for sun worshipers and also allowing relatively clear views across the square for security purposes.
 Climbing vine planters are also proposed along the eastern edge of the square.
-Lighting is provided within the square via pole lights, flood lights, sconces, soffit lights at the arcade, and in-ground lights within the square.
+Lighting is provided within the square via pole lights, flood lights, sconces, soffit lights at the arcade, and inground lights within the square.